Supreme Court lets GM workers pursue case against State Street

 The case is State Street Bank and Trust Co v.
 Pfeil et al, U.S. Supreme Court, No. 12-256.

-Reporting by Terry Baynes; Editing by Howard Goller, Lisa Von Ahn and Bernard Orr
+Reporting by Terry Baynes; Editing by Howard Goller and Lisa Von Ahn